Nursing in Japan: History

-Types of nurses
+Types

 Japan recognizes four types of nurses: Public Health Nurses, Midwives, Registered Nurses and Assistant Nurses.

 Public health nursing is designed to help the public and is also driven by the public's needs.
 The goals of public health nurses are to monitor the spread of disease, keep vigilant watch for environmental hazards, educate the community on how to care for and treat themselves, and train for community disasters.

 Midwife nurses are independent of any organization.
 A midwife takes care of a pregnant woman during labor and postpartum.
 They assist the mother with breastfeeding, caring for the child, and related tasks.

 Individuals who are assistant nurses follow orders from a registered nurse.
 They report back to the licensed nurse about a patient's condition.
 Assistant nurses are always supervised by a dentist, licensed registered nurse or physician.